Search: 577 results

 Verse ConceptsPurity, Nature OfGiving InformationPurifying Oneselfaccomplishment

-Some in the mob were shouting one thing and some another.
-Since he was not able to get reliable information because of the uproar, he ordered him to be taken into the barracks.
+But some in the crowd were shouting one thing [and] others [another], and [because] he was not able to find out the truth on account of the commotion, he gave orders to bring him into the barracks.

 Verse ConceptsCommands, in NTCastlesExcitementSoundGroups Shouting